-- Acute exacerbations may be triggered a viral or bacterial infection.
+- Acute exacerbations may be triggered by a viral or bacterial infection.

 - Initiate short-acting bronchodilator therapy and 5 day course oral prednisolone 40 mg per day (30 mg per day if 60kg or less).

 - Use first line antibiotics at recommended doses if sputum colour changes and increases in volume or thickness.

-- In penicillin allergy doxycycline is the preferred choice.
+- In penicillin allergy, doxycycline is the preferred choice.
+Macrolide warning.

-- The quinolones e.g. levofloxacin, ciprofloxacin are generally not appropriate as first line treatment in the community as there are safer alternatives available, Fluoroquinolone Warning 2019
+- The quinolones e.g. levofloxacin, ciprofloxacin are generally not appropriate as first line treatment in the community as there are safer alternatives available.
+Fluoroquinolone Warning.

 - Azithromycin should not be used for prophylaxis / prevention of exacerbations of COPD except under the direction of a respiratory physician.
 It is effective in a very select subgroup of COPD patients.